AvatarConnect/UnitySDK/README.md

 # Using the SDK

+This repo uses git submodules; when you first clone this repo, run the following commands from within this repo folder:

+`git submodule init`

+`git submodule update`

 Required Unity Project settings:

 `Player / Other Settings / Script Compilation / Allow 'unsafe' Code -> true`